james-bui/friendly-hickory/about.md

 introduction: 'Traditional Chinese Medicine (TCM) has a more than 3,500 year legacy with herbal formulas being one of its foundational practices.
 As Sacramento''s first Oriental herb store, we have provided and filled many herbal formulas for over 32 years.
-Our selection is unmatched in the Greater Sacramento area and we have customers who still get their formulas filled from us throughout California after all these years. '
+Our selection and expertise is unmatched in the Greater Sacramento area and we have customers who have their formulas filled and mailed from us throughout California. '
 bulletpoints:
 - title: How it works
   description: |-